 “Why not Christ?” asked Lee.

-Dr Zacharias answered “Because Christ asks to die to self.”
+Dr. Zacharias answered, “Because Christ asks to die to self.”

-The world are obviously drawn more to the past of least resistance, the one that will cost them the least by paying the most dividends in return.
+The world is obviously drawn more to the past of least resistance, the one that will cost them the least by paying the most dividends in return.
 It was true what A.W.Tozer wrote “what comes into our minds when we think about God is the most important thing about us.
-History of mankind will probably show that no people has ever risen … or been greater than their idea of God.”
+History of mankind will probably show that no people has ever risen … or be greater than their idea of God.”
 Paul then gives us the next caution:

 V/25 “Keep in step with the Holy Spirit.”